holokit/holokit-unity-sdk/CONTRIBUTING.md

-# How to Contribute HoloKit Unity SDK
+# Contributing to HoloKit Unity SDK

 This guide outlines how to enhance and introduce new features to the HoloKit Unity SDK.

-## How to Add New iPhone Models
+## Adding New iPhone Models

 HoloKit Unity SDK optimizes render parameters based on iPhone hardware specifications, ensuring accurate viewport positioning and sizing.